mjuenema/docker-pythons/README.md

 # docker-pythons
 Docker image with multiple Python versions.
-This may be useful for testaing Python projects against the following versions of Python.
+This may be useful for testing Python projects against the following versions of Python.

 * Python 3.5.0